 Similar to TripAdvisor, Foursquare gives you a list of activities and places to eat in and around your destination.
 If you arrive in a new city and want an idea of the best restaurants in the local area, Foursquare can help you out.

-The app is ideal for last-minute itineraries but if you want to plan in advance then simply change its location and it will give you the most top rated things to do, see, and eat.
+The app is ideal for last-minute itineraries but if you want to plan in advance then simply change its location and it will give you the most top-rated things to do, see, and eat.

 Each activity has reviews, photos, tips and important information to save you time and effort while researching your trip.
-It’s a handy little travel guide that offers opinions and advice from real life travellers so you can have a clear idea of what to expect when you arrive.
+It’s a handy little travel guide that offers opinions and advice from real-life travellers so you can have a clear idea of what to expect when you arrive.

 It’s worth noting that the lists of attractions are not always extensive, particularly if you’re looking in more remote areas.
-On the whole, Foursquare is best for cities and works well alongside other travel inspiration apps like Culture Trip or TripAdvisor for a more rounded guide.
+On the whole, Foursquare is best for cities and works well alongside other travel apps like Culture Trip or TripAdvisor for a more rounded guide.

 Whatsapp is hardly a groundbreaking communication app but out of the dozens of ways to stay in contact with your loved ones, I found it the most suited to my style.
 My family aren’t avid social media users and I didn’t want to run the risk of texting charges.

-Of course, you can just buy a SIM card with a decent phone and data plan but if you’re phone is locked or you’re only going for a short amount of time then Whatsapp is the most consistent way to communicate.
+Of course, you can just buy a SIM card with a decent phone and data plan but if your phone is locked or you’re only going for a short amount of time then Whatsapp is the most convenient way to communicate.
 All your important numbers are there.
 You can call or text, and you can still have access to your contacts even if you change your number.

 If you don’t want to use up your data then you may have to go on the hunt for WiFi to be able to use the app.
 These days you can usually find WiFi somewhere if you look hard enough.

 You don’t need to take a hefty phrasebook with you to help you beat those language barriers on your trip.
-Instead you can get to grips with the basics and strengthen your vocabulary with Duolingo.
+Instead, you can get to grips with the basics and strengthen your vocabulary with Duolingo.

 You only need a few words to take you a long way while travelling, and it makes the locals so happy to see you try.
-Just watch out for Duolingo’s passive aggressive owl when you accidentally miss a lesson or two.
+Just watch out for Duolingo’s passive-aggressive owl when you accidentally miss a lesson or two.
 It can be quite unforgiving…

 I know what you’re thinking.
 This is a very basic choice of app to go travelling with.
 Who doesn’t have a camera on their phone?
 But hear me out.
 Don’t underestimate the power of your little phone camera.
 It may never match up to the DSLR (basically photography royalty) but you might be surprised at what you find and it could save you from carrying around a lot of bulky equipment.

-Well, that little budget phone turned out to be a lot better than my new semi expensive digital canon camera.
+Well, that little budget phone turned out to be a lot better than my new semi-expensive digital canon camera.
 In fact, I barely used my camera while travelling.
 It’s the best camera I’ve seen on a budget phone and it only cost me about £100.

 Disclaimer: None of these apps are sponsored or affiliated in any way.
 I just like them.